pravosleva/get-parabola/README.md

   x3: 3, y3: 9,
 });

-console.log(coeffs);
-// { a: 1, b: 0, c: 0, error: null }
-// But coeffs.error could be string as explanation, check !coeffs.error before using result object.

 // CASE 2: And argument could be an Array like [{ x, y }] (but 3 points!) const coeffs2 = Coeffs.by3Points([
   { x: 1, y: 1 },
   { x: 2, y: 4 },
   { x: 3, y: 9 },
 ]);

+console.log(coeffs);
+console.log(coeffs2);
+// { a: 1,
+//   b: 0,
+//   c: 0,
+//   error: null }
+// But error could be string as explanation, check !error before use result.
 ```

 ### getLineBy3Points